-The water management systems of channels, swales, pools and ponds were created over 2011-2012.
+The water management systems of channels, swales, pools and ponds were created over 2011-2012 at our permaculture farm.
 But it was only in the monsoon of 2012 that we were able to see them all in action.
 It was a great monsoon, and all our ponds filled up several times before draining out or evaporating.
 Let us look at the flow of water through the farm!
 And compare it to how water was flowing through the farm in the monsoon of 2011.

 The photo below shows the big concrete pipe on the north side of the farm, from where the storm water run off enters our property.
 This water comes from the Morni hills on the Northern side - a glimpse of which you can see in this photo.
 We casually refer to this point as Gangotri :-)